smaurice101/acnsmauricedsmas/README.md

        Indicate your email, the one associated with your username.

-   **Returns:**
+   **Returns:** string buffer
+        The string buffer contains the following sections:
             _DATA:_ : This consists of the feature selection results _PKEY:_ : This is the key to the BEST algorithm and must be used when making predictions.